sabbir-subhan/appium-Python/README.md

 finding app activity through adb - appActivity:
 - adb shell dumpsys activity activities | grep com.noggin.oca
  (app need to be open on device)

+CONFIGURING IOS DEVICE:

+1. for iOS 9.3.5 and older - enable UI Automation
+2. prevent device from disabling - enable option stay awake while plugged in
+3. unlock device and prevent automatic locking
+4. for iOS 10 and newer - allow all permissions for the app (because Appium can't auto accept alerts on iOS higher than 9.3.5)

 BUILDING .APP FILE ON OSX: